r-karimi/vesicle-picker/README.md

  	conda activate vesicle-picker
  	conda install pip
  	```
 - Edit the [`pyproject.toml`](pyproject.toml) file in the base directory to install the correction version of PyTorch, PyTorch vision, and PyTorch audio for your machine.
+These instructions differ based on whether you are installing Pytorch for CPU or GPU usage.

   ### GPU Installation ###